segmentio/segment-docs/src/connections/destinations/catalog/google-ads-classic/index.md

 #### Generate a Link ID in your Google Ads (Classic) Account

-Authorization between an Google Ads (Classic) account and a third-party-application is done via the use of a Link Id.
+Authorization between an Google Ads (Classic) account and a third-party-application is done using the use of a Link Id.
 This process is detailed [here](https://support.google.com/adwords/answer/7365001).

 **Important:** During this process, you will be required to enter a Provider ID.
 Segment's is the following: 7552494388